Harry Mummery: Playing style

-Harry Mummery was one of the heaviest players of his time, his weight reportedly ranging somewhere in-between 220 and 250 pounds.
+Harry Mummery was one of the heaviest players of his time, his weight reportedly ranging somewhere between 220 and 250 pounds.
 According to the Canadian sports journalist Elmer Ferguson, who first saw Mummery play at the Westmount Arena in Montreal, the big defenceman had a prodigious appetite for food and a particular fondness of large steaks and cream.
-Ferguson claimed that Mummery had testified to drinking a quart of cream after every meal, because he figured that it gave him strength.
+Ferguson claimed that Mummery had testified to drinking a quart of cream after every meal because he figured that it gave him strength.

-Mummery, although not one of the most prominent offensive defenders of his era, still had decent goal scoring upside.
+Mummery, although not one of the most prominent offensive defenders of his era, still had a decent goal-scoring upside.
 During the 1920–21 NHL season he scored 15 goals in 24 games for the Montreal Canadiens, many of them from what Elmer Ferguson referred to as a "one-man-power-play."